l2c2technologies/ai-ddc-assistant/README.md

     * **DDoS Protection:** Cloudflare's DDoS protection will block unusually high traffic.
     * **Paid Usage Limits:** For other requests, rate limits depend on your remaining credits: 1 request per credit per second, up to a surge limit (typically 500 requests per second).
     * **Negative Balance:** If your account has a negative credit balance, you may encounter `402` errors, even for free models.
 Adding credits to bring your balance above zero will restore access.
+* **Error Handling:** If there's an issue communicating with the OpenRouter API (e.g., invalid API key, insufficient credits, rate limiting, or service outage), an error message will be displayed. *(See Image 3)*

 ## Telemetry